-However, after putting in much thought in the matter, I have decided to work upon ways to exist peacefully and one of the steps has been to deep dive into the psychology of the people who had been draining my emotional energy all the time.
+However, after putting much thought into the matter, I have decided to work on ways to exist peacefully and one of the steps has been to deep dive into the psychology of the people who had been draining my emotional energy all the time.

 I highly recommend reading the book; Emotional Vampires by Albert J. Bernstein

-This book delivers on the promise of acclimatising us with the personality traits of the emotional vampires or the people who add toxicity in our daily lives and leave us feeling emotionally exhausted.
+This book delivers on the promise of acclimatising us to the personality traits of the emotional vampires or the people who add toxicity to our daily lives and leave us feeling emotionally exhausted.

 I’ve experienced a slow mindset shift that helps me spot the negativity the minute my mind tries to churn it.
 That’s exactly when I consciously guide my mind towards positive thoughts to prevent my calm and emotional energy be spent uselessly.

-This book helped me realize that some people are just not meant to be in your life, making it easier to let them go and getting on with my life without guilt.
+This book helped me realize that some people are just not meant to be in your life, making it easier to let them go and get on with my life without guilt.

 ♥ A minimalist